Kelly Clarkson Flaunts Post-Weight Loss Curves During Instagram Fashion Show

 As previously reported by The Inquisitr, not all of the comments Clarkson receives on social media are so nice.
 Recently, Kelly opened up about the body shamers, and how it can impact her fans.

 “When it comes to body shaming, I mean, it’s the worst feeling in the world for people to come up at meet and greets and say ‘Oh my god, wait, if they think that you’re huge than what do they think of me?
 Because I’m bigger that you.’
 That’s the part that breaks my heart.
 Because it’s like… screw ’em!
 Who cares what they think?
 Are you happy with you?
-That is the point,” Kelly Clarkson told The Daily Mail on the issue..
+That is the point,” Kelly Clarkson told Daily Mail on the issue.